Long-distance running

-A group of amateur runners in a long-distance race in Switzerland.
+Nixon Kiplimo Chepseba (C) of Kenya steps over Diego Ruiz (L) of Spain and Carsten Schlangen of Germany after their round 1 men's 1500m heat during the London 2012 Olympics.

 Burton Holmes' photograph entitled "1896: Three athletes in training for the marathon at the Olympic Games in Athens".

 Paavo Nurmi, also known as the "Flying Finn", at the 1924 Summer Olympics in Paris; at the time, he won Olympic gold in the 5,000-meter long-distance running.

 Long-distance running, or endurance running, is a form of continuous running over distances of at least 3 km.
 Physiologically, it is essentially aerobic in nature and requires stamina as well as mental strength.

 Within endurance running come two different types of respiration.
 Usually runners tend to experience aerobic respiration.
 This occurs when oxygen is present, and the body can utilize oxygen to help generate energy and muscle activity.
 Conversely, anaerobic respiration occurs when the body is deprived of oxygen.
 This is common towards the final stretch of races when there is a drive to speed up to a greater intensity.
 Overall, both types of respiration are used by endurance runners, however the two are very different from each other.

 Among mammals, humans are well adapted for running significant distances, particularly so among primates.
 The capacity for endurance running is also found in migratory ungulates and a limited number of terrestrial carnivores, such as bears, dogs, wolves, and hyenas.

 In modern human society, long-distance running has multiple purposes: people may engage in it for physical exercise, for recreation, as a means of travel, as a competitive sport, for economic reasons, or cultural reasons.
 Long-distance running can also be used as a means to improve cardiovascular health.
 In fact, endurance running is often a component of physical military training.
 Long-distance running as a form of tradition or ceremony is known among the Hopi and Tarahumara people, among others.

 In the sport of athletics, long-distance events are defined as races covering 3 km and above.
 The three most common types are track running, road running, and cross country running, all of which are defined by their terrain – all-weather tracks, roads, and natural terrain, respectively.

 Accessibility of long-distance running has helped it become a lasting trend of the 2020s.
-The sport being easily accessible and one you can complete alone allowed for it to gain popularity during the COVID-19 pandemic.
+The ability for the sport to be completed alone allowed for it to gain popularity during the COVID-19 pandemic.
 This rise in popularity during a time of isolation gave people individual goals to focus on.
 After the pandemic, running became interconnected with a larger community, with the emergence of run clubs becoming more common.
-Today, marathon signups are up the highest they have been in decades, with more and more people taking up the sport to gain a sense of community and achieve physical health goals.
+Today, marathon signups are at the highest they have been in decades, with more and more people taking up the sport to gain a sense of community and achieve physical health goals.